thecreation/jquery-asSpinner/README.md

 # jQuery asSpinner

-The powerful jQuery plugin that creates spinner that allows you to spin articles with button. <a href="http://amazingsurge.github.io/jquery-asSpinner/">Project page and demos</a><br />
+The powerful jQuery plugin that creates spinner that allows you to spin articles with button.
 Download: <a href="https://github.com/amazingSurge/jquery-asSpinner/archive/master.zip">jquery-asSpinner-master.zip</a>

 ***